 Not very subtle, but nothing the Catholic League of Decency could protest either, and over the years the battle with censorship raged on with different rating systems being implemented to warn audiences about what horrifying events may be in store for them.
 Rated G was good for the kiddies, PG suggested that maybe parents should accompany the young ones, and Rated R was for discerning adults while Rated X was for the really explicit films, that is until the adult film industry co-opted that rating so Hollywood had to change theirs to NC-17.

-We will now be looking at a few examples of films that don’t just dance around the topic of sex but instead not only embrace it but have sex as its primary driving force.
+We will now be looking at a few examples of films that don’t just dance around the topic of sex but ones that fully embrace it, with sex as movie’s primary driving force.
 Warning, some of these are not for the faint of heart.
 Click on the posters or links below to read the full reviews.

 Flesh Gordon (1974)